 People with FTD can lose insight into their condition and can be easily distracted.
 A person may find it difficult to plan and organise things and may also develop compulsive routines.

-Alzheimer Scotland information sheet, Behaviour Variant Frontotemporal dementia (FTD).
-Go to www.alzscot.org or phone the Dementia Helpline on 0808 808 3000.
+Alzheimer Scotland information sheet, Behaviour variant frontotemporal dementia (FTD).
+Go to www.alzscot.org or call the Dementia Helpline on 0808 808 3000.